turbot/steampipe-plugin-newrelic/README.md

 steampipe query
 ```

-List APM Applications on your NewRelic account:
+List APM Applications on your New Relic account:

 ```sql
 select